operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 > `Error: remove operation does not apply:doc is missing path: "/spec/template/spec/containers/1/volumeMounts/0": missing value`

-The error occurs because with the upper Kustomize version the containers used in the Deployment spec of your CSV are no longer added at the same order.
+The error occurs due to a change in the Kustomize 4.x versions where the containers used in the Deployment spec of your CSV are no longer added at the same order.
 To sort it out you can update replace the target `/spec/template/spec/containers/1/volumeMounts/0` with `/spec/template/spec/containers/0/volumeMounts/0` in `config/manifest/kustomization.yaml`.